 Love the character pics!
 Especially in Critter Country where you can often see multiple friends from the Hundred Acre Wood.
 One line led us to Tigger, Rabbit, Eeyore and Pooh!
 Cyra B.

-On getting to popular PhotoPass spots, we had magic morning and utilized it.
+On getting to popular PhotoPass spots, we had [Early Entry] and utilized it.
 I’d say we were at that spot within 30 minutes of opening for hotel guests.
 Morgan N.

 Sometimes I feel like it doesn’t work.
 I’ve taken way more [at certain spots] than what has shown up in my app.
 Rowena L.

-Wow!
-I could not have pulled this article off without the help of the amazing Disneyland with Kids group.
-If you’re looking for more of the best PhotoPass spots at Disneyland, please join the group and add to the conversation here in the comments section.
+If you’re looking for more of the best PhotoPass spots at Disneyland, please add to the conversation here in the comments section.
+I’d love to hear what your favorite places are for getting that professional photographer shot at Disneyland.